-If there is any question whether another individual is eligible to receive TBC confidential information, prior to sharing any TBC confidential information (unless during a system emergency), the person that possesses the TBC confidential information shall contact the TBC Principal Attorney, who, in consultation with NextEra General Counsel and CRO, will then either confirm or deny the request to share the confidential information.
-If confidential information is shared during a system emergency, as soon as reasonably practicable, the TBC Principal Attorney must be notified.
+If there is any question whether another individual is eligible to receive TBC confidential information, prior to sharing any TBC confidential information (unless during a system emergency), the person that possesses the TBC confidential information shall contact the TBC Regulatory and Business Manager, who, in consultation with the TBC Principal Attorney, NextEra General Counsel and CRO, will then either confirm or deny the request to share the confidential information.
+If confidential information is shared during a system emergency, as soon as reasonably practicable, the TBC Regulatory and Business Manager must be notified.

 When TBC officers, or officers providing corporate support services to TBC, have joint meetings with officers of Rule II.B. affiliates, the TBC officers and those officers providing corporate support services have a duty of care to protect TBC confidential information.
 In such meetings, officers of TBC or officers providing corporate support services will employ adequate safeguards to ensure compliance, including but not limited to leaving the meeting before they discuss confidential information, asking certain participants to leave the meeting before confidential information is discussed, and by not sharing confidential information after the meeting concludes.
-If there is any doubt as to whether certain information may be shared, the TBC Principal Attorney will determine if the information in question is permissible to be shared, in consultation with the CRO and NextEra General Counsel.
+If there is any doubt as to whether certain information may be shared, the TBC Regulatory and Business Manager will determine if the information in question is permissible to be shared, in consultation with the TBC Principal Attorney, CRO and NextEra General Counsel.

-TBC ensures that TBC confidential information is not inappropriately shared through the annual training provided to all NextEra employees and by limiting access to TBC confidential information only to affiliate employees that are performing joint purchasing or shared corporate support services or are shared employees.
+TBC ensures that TBC confidential information is not inappropriately shared through the annual training provided to all NextEra employees and by limiting access to TBC confidential information only to affiliate employees that are performing joint purchasing or shared corporate support services or are shared employees, consistent with Rules V.D., V.E., and V.G and D.20-05-012.